yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 10% of the SOTA training set -> 2% WER on the same Test sets from the SOTA

+  - Visual training curves with different amounts of training data
+  - `Key takeaways here -> always remember to ask the original authors, so helpful (+efficient)`

 <br><br>

 [📍 2025 - Why Stacking Sliding Windows Can't See Very Far](https://guangxuanx.com/blog/stacking-swa.html)